briandgomez/Study/Security+/Security Operations.md

 - Servers
     - Keep servers updated (i.e. system updates, service packs, security patches)
-    - Follow good practices like complex passwords
+    - Follow good practices like complex passwords and minimum password lengths
-    - Limit access to accounts using least privilege and disable unused accounts
+    - Limit access each account has using least privilege and disable unused accounts
     - Limit network access
     - Monitor and secure using anti-virus/anti-malware

 - ICS/SCADA
+    - Its a combination of using the network and platforms that manage, monitor, and control industrial equipment
     - Are isolated from the rest of the system

 - Embedded systems